Is 713 a Good Credit Score? Understanding Its Implications

 Will Closing Old Accounts Help My Score?

-Closing old accounts can actually hurt your score by shortening your credit history.
+Closing old accounts can hurt your score by shortening your credit history.
 It's often better to keep them open and use them occasionally.

 How Long Will Negative Information Stay on My Report?